Strategy of Breakthrough for Health and Wealth

 Business Example:

-• 20% of your products create 80% of profit.
+• 20% of your products create 80% of the profit.

 • 20% of your clients generate 80% of your referrals.

-• Focus on those and build your flywheel around them.
+• Focus on those and build your Flywheel around them.

 Health Example:

-• Remove obstacles and friction here — your health accelerates quickly.
+• Diet is the core 20% giving you 80% health.
+Remove obstacles and friction here — your health accelerates quickly.

 3. The Golden Domino